|

 Regardless of the technique that you choose, your Java bean must contain the following property:

 If you are using Oracle JSP tags to render a table in the Administration Console, you must create two form beans: one bean that represents the rows in the table (called a row bean) and another bean (called a table bean) that contains the collection of row beans.
 Each property in the row bean is rendered as a table column.
-For example, in Figure 7-2, each row bean instance contains a name
+For example, in Figure 7-2, each row bean instance contains a name, state, health, and listenPort property.

 To create a table bean, you can use any technique for creating and populating form beans that Struts supports.
 Regardless of the technique that you choose, your table bean must contain the following properties: